Log files contain messages about the system, including the kernel, services, and applications running on it.

 $ man journalctl

-GNOME Logs is not installed by default, press the
+GNOME Logs is not currently installed by default on Fedora systems.

 GNOME Logs, you can filter for time periods, search within logs, and display categories.

 To select a log file type, from the side bar of GNOME Logs, select the type to view.